siversalih/pyChrome-Web-Automation/README.md

 For full documentation of using Selenium Webdriver APIs, see [Selenium with Python][df0].

-**ChromeDriver** - A Webdriver for Chromium. pyChrome uses ChromeDriver 	as a standalone server that implements WebDriver's wire protocol for Chrome browser.
+**ChromeDriver** - Webdriver for Chromium. pyChrome uses ChromeDriver 	as a standalone server that implements WebDriver's wire protocol for Chrome browser.
 ChromeDriver is available for Chrome on Android and Chrome on Desktop (Mac, Linux, Windows and ChromeOS).

 More documentation on Chrome Webdriver can be found at [ChromeDriver][df2]

-**PhantomJS** - A Headless Webdriver, pyChrome uses PhantomJS  for automating web page interaction in background (Ghost mode).
-Similar to ChromeDriver, PhantomJS provides a JavaScript API enabling automated navigation, screenshots, user behavior and assertions making it a common tool.
-But because PhantomJS is a headless browser, it does not require any browser client (i.e Chrome).
-And that what makes it unique.
+**PhantomJS** - Headless WebKit (GhostDriver), pyChrome uses PhantomJS to process any web application in background.
+Which means it does not require any browser or client (i.e Chrome) to display the Web Content.
+Therefore, it's a bit faster to process the information.
 PhantomJS is available for Mac, Linux, and Windows.

 More documentation on PhantomJS Webdriver can be found at [PhantomJS][df6]

 ## pyChrome
 ![alt tag][DSNIMG]

 pyChrome is a scripted Web Automation Platform.
-It runs on Selenium Webdriver APIs using ChromeDriver and PhantomJS WebDriver. pyChrome also includes other Python libraries, such as htmlparser, urllib2, numpy, scipy to control, analyze and interact with the browser and content.
-It is a console type application.
-Which it can be imported to any types of Python project as a module for creating bigger application and use case scenarios.
-The application are such as creating bot, web automation, data mining, headless browsing, and web testing.
+It runs on Selenium Webdriver APIs using ChromeDriver and PhantomJS WebDriver.
+It includes other standard Python libraries, such as htmlparser, urllib2, numpy, scipy to control, analyze and interact with the browser and its content.
+It is a console type framework application.
+Which it can be imported to Python project as a module for creating an application and use case scenarios such as bot, web automation, data mining, headless browsing, and web testing application.

-Currently, the project is in development phase.
-So check back for more updates.
+Currently, it's in development phase and is ongoing project.
+Be sure to check back for more updates.

 ## Milestones